Ted-Nawrocki/wbd-situation-room/index.md

 Some corporate actions are routine.
 Some are complicated.
-And once in a while, one comes along that feels like it was pitched straight out of a Hollywood writers’ room.
+And once in a while, one comes along that feels like it was pitched straight out of a Hollywood writers' room.

 The unfolding situation around **Warner Bros.
 Discovery** is firmly in that last category.

-We are watching, in real time, what may become one of the largest hostile takeover attempts in recent memory.
+We have watched, in real time, one of the largest contested acquisition processes in recent memory reach a resolution -- and then enter the complex operational phase that follows a signed deal.
 The cast includes iconic studios, global streaming platforms, legacy media businesses, and balance sheets that refuse to stay in the background.
 The stakes are measured in billions.
 The mechanics are measured in deadlines, elections, consents, and filings.

 In other words, this is not just a deal.
-It’s a production.
+It is a production.
+And we are in the final act.

 ---

-## What this site is (and what it isn’t)
+## What this site is (and what it isn't)

 This site is not a rumor feed.
 It is not a cheerleading exercise.